 Narrator: Is there anything else that you’d like to share with us about “Reach Out and Teach” and the process of writing the book?

 Dr. Ferrell: It was nice to know that there was a lot of information out there I could use as resources, which was way different from back in 1985.
 So I think there is a lot more information available for parents, and I hope I gave them in the book the kind of resources they can look into for more information.
 So the book is not the last answer, it’s just sort of the introduction and a guide of where do you go from here, and hopefully, it will lead parents in that direction.

 Narrator: I know the early response to this book has been very positive from parents so congratulations.
 Thank you so much for sharing your perspective today on your book Reach Out and Teach: Helping Your Child Who Is Visually Impaired Learn and Grow.
 Thank you so much.
 We appreciate your insight.

 Dr. Ferrell: Thank you.

-Narrator: The book is available from the AFB Press online store and can be ordered at www.afb.org/store or by calling 1-800-232-3044.
+Narrator: The book is available from the AFB Press online store and can be ordered at aph.org/shop or by calling 1-800-232-3044.

-Listeners of this podcast can receive a 10% discount by using the coupon code: ROTPOD when they order.
+Listeners of this podcast can receive a 10 percent discount by using the coupon code: ROTPOD when they order.
 AFB Press of the American Foundation for the Blind is the leading publisher in the field of blindness and visual impairment in the United States.
 It produces books, journals, videos, and electronic materials offering a wide range of information for students, professionals, researchers, and blind and visually impaired people and their families.
-For more information, go to www.afb.org or check us out on Facebook.